Skip to main content

 This June we meet again, to continue this conversation and reflect on where this moment finds us.

-This event is part of a series of Long Table events, running at LADA from February to July.
+This event is the last of a series of LADA Long Table events with Lois Weaver, running from February to June.
 Exactly ten years after the Long Table on Live Art and Feminism held at the White Building in Hackney Wick, Lois Weaver returns with an invitation to think collectively about what it means to gather again after some extraordinary years of distance and separation, to explore some of our griefs and possible grievances, and to imagine new directions and possibilities.

 A Long Table on Fragility, Festivals, Funding and other F-words… One Year On is co-produced by LADA, the Department of Drama of Queen Mary University of London, and the Air Supply Collective.